symb0/Simple-Injector/README.md

-Simple injector which uses the standard LoadLibrary injection method with the ability to bypass csgo's LoadLibrary prevention.
+Simple Injector which uses the standard LoadLibrary injection method with the ability to bypass csgo's LoadLibrary prevention.

 You can configure the process name & dll path in a file.